UCL Department of Information Studies: UCL Centre for Digital Humanities

 The UCL Centre for Digital Humanities was founded in 2010.
 It offers research opportunities at postgraduate level, as well as short-courses.
-Its research its multidisciplinary, covering the intersection of digital technologies with the humanities.
+Its research is multidisciplinary, covering the intersection of digital technologies with the humanities.

 ICARUS

 The International Centre for Archives and Records Management Research was founded in 2005 and defines its research as the following:Developing and contributing to an active, international, inclusive and sustainable network of critical and reflective thinking on archives and records management practice.

 Facilitating the ethical and effective utilisation of archives, records, information, heritage and the work of managing them, in support of wider societal goals including social justice, social cohesion and more equitable access to information.

 Centre for Publishing

 The Centre for Publishing offers a research-led MA in Publishing as well as the opportunity to engage with nearby publishing organisations in Central London.
 The Centre also engages in collaborative interdisciplinary research, in areas including information science, digital humanities, and library and archive studies.
 There is a strong emphasis on the digital aspects of publishing.